 How long should the training sessions take?

 If for any reason you cannot keep training schedule, do not skip a training session.
 Rather, complete all the training sessions in order.
-Whatever the schedule, always take two days a week, ideally together, as total rest.
+Whatever the schedule, always take one day per week, as total rest.